chantelwetzel-noaa/data_summary/doc/_main.md

 # Pacific sanddab
  The most recent assessment of Pacific sanddab was a data-limited assessment conducted in 2010.
 Across available data, Pacific sanddab have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 38,299 length observations, 159 age readings, and 16,382 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 36,350 length observations, 0 age readings, and 14,759 otoliths that are available to be aged.
-In California, since 2000, a total of 23,128 length observations, 0 age readings, and 2,552 otoliths have been collected In Oregon, since 2000, a total of 13,222 length observations, 0 age readings, and 12,207 otoliths have been collected
+In California, since 2000, a total of 23,128 length observations, 0 age readings, and 2,552 otoliths have been collected.
+In Oregon, since 2000, a total of 13,222 length observations, 0 age readings, and 12,207 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 46,530 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 46,494 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 44,994 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 1,492 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 8 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 44,994 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 1,492 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 8 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 82,948 length observations, 7,986 age readings, and 5,262 otoliths that are available to be aged.